Fire in shelters for workers near Parliament House; No casualties | Science-Environment

 - India

-A fire broke out on Monday in three temporary shelters for workers near Parliament House in central Delhi, officials said.
+A fire broke out on Monday in three temporary shelters for workers engaged in the Central Vista project near Parliament House in central Delhi, officials said.

-Mattresses and household items were destroyed in the fire which was brought under control by 4.55 pm, they said.

-Construction work under the Central Vista redevelopment project is on to build new Parliament, central government offices, and other buildings in Delhi's Lutyens zone.
+Construction work under the Central Vista redevelopment project is on to build a new Parliament, central government offices and other buildings in Delhi's Lutyens zone.
+PT NIT RT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)